presents

 - time range of diagnosis of PE following discharge: 14-68 days (JR Lieberman et al);

-- hypercoagulable conditions:
+- consider hypercoagulable conditions:

 - pulmonary embolism from specific conditions: